matthew-dong-dev/personal-website/about.md

 <center> <h2> About Me </h2> </center>

-I enjoy traveling, am a huge fan of Calvin and Hobbes, and train in amateur boxing in my free time.
+I enjoy backpacking and train in amateur boxing in my free time.

 <!-- I train with Cal Boxing in my free time. and am a proponent of simplicity in daily life.  and would like to own a Bernese Mountain Dog. -->